elesto-dao/elesto/docs/Explanation/presentations.md

 # Presentations

-Links to Cosmos Cash related slides, interviews, presentations.
+Below are the related links to the Cosmos Cash slides, interviews, presentations.

 ## Slides